01 February, 2021

 Secondly, reduce the number of packaging components.

-Choosing biodegradable and recyclable materials is excellent to make your packaging environmentally friendly.
+Choosing biodegradable packaging made of materials that are recyclable and preferably recycled already, is excellent to make your packaging environmentally friendly.
 It would help if you also cared for reducing the amount of packaging you’ll use.

 Take a look at the following picture of the packaging of a smartphone.
 Notice how a headphones adaptor is placed in a plastic bag?
 Even though it is recycled, wouldn’t it be better to get rid of the bag altogether?